JebinAbraham/Linear-Regression-WineQuality-Dataset/README.md

-# Linear Regression on Wine Quality Dataset
+# Linear Regression on Wine Quality and MT Cars Dataset

-This project applies Linear Regression on the Wine Quality dataset obtained from the UCI Machine Learning Repository.
+This project applies Linear Regression on the Wine Quality  dataset obtained from the UCI Machine Learning Repository and MT Cars Dataset.
 It includes feature selection, data visualization, and model evaluation.

 ## 📂 Project Structure
 - `Linear-Regression.ipynb` - The main Jupyter Notebook containing the analysis.